Simulation-Software-Engineering/Lecture-Material/02_virtualization_and_containers/virtualmachines_containers_exercise.md

     - 2 GB virtual disk
     - 1024 MB of memory
     - 32 MB of video memory
+    - These specifications are for a server-only distribution.
+For a distribution with a Desktop environment (GUI), assign 4 GB of RAM and 8 GB of storage.
 3. Installing a Linux distribution on the virtual machine with
     - user called `USERNAME` (if your GitLab name is `@musterm`, then `musterm`)
     - (host)name of the machine `USERNAMEvm` (e.g., `mustermvm`)